Designing an events feature to increase community engagement

 "I'd like to host but...."

 Of the ninety-five people we surveyed, the majority indicated that hosting a talk in their home would help grow their knowledge and enable them to meet more people.
-However, they are hesitant to host because managing event logistics, cost and safety isn't easy.
+However, they are hesitant to host because managing event logistics is time-consuming and they were concerned about safety.

 What makes hosting challenging?